LegumeEmittingDiode/tt08-tiny-pll/docs/info.md

 testbench uses the `d_source` XSPICE component to generate a digital stimulus from a `csv` input.
 This automatically sets `.options trtol=1`, which slows down transient simulation by a factor of 2.
 To speed up simulation, `PWL` voltage sources could be used to eliminate the need for XSPICE blocks.
+Although the simulation speed could be increased by increasing the maximum timestep from 100ps to 1ns, this was found to result in incorrect operation of the PLL due to the short reset pulse used by this block internally.